-Retirees, investors and second-home seekers are the new-style immigrants to Panama
+Retirees, investors, second-home seekers and professionals are the new-style immigrants to Panama

 The trend to seek a retirement or alternative home abroad seems to be growing among people from many countries around the globe but especially among North Americans and Europeans.
 And Panama is becoming popular with these new-style immigrants.

 “International Living”, the re-nowned magazine and recognized expert for promoting U.S. expatriate lifestyles publishes a Global Retirement Index where Panama ranked as number one for six consecutive years.
-In the 2008 Index it ranked as number three.
+In the 2013 Index it ranks as number two.

 There are now any number of real estate land developments ideal for retirees, some reasonably close to Panama City, some on the Pacific beaches with access to the city on a fast four-lane highway, some in the interior provinces and the Azuero Peninsula and many in the mountains of Chiriquí province.